simonjoom/NextJs4Reloaded/readme.md

           It's a boilerplate not for framework style.. so just for some people want to dig more in nextjs code and who want to avoid black-out.

-          I taked off the feature build ondemand... just because it's complicate and i guess source of bug in hard developpement of nextjs
+          I taked off the feature build ondemand...
-          This boilerplate plug nextjs directly in his code, just to make more fun to developp nextjs and try to debug it.
+          Because it's complicate and i guess source of bug in hard developpement of nextjs This boilerplate plug nextjs directly in his code, just to make more fun to developp nextjs and try to debug it.
           (there is no version 'dist babelified' all is babelified on run time so the build is bit much smaller